natcap/invest.users-guide/source/wave_energy.rst

 .. rubric:: Footnotes

-.. [#f1] Both the discount rate and the wholesale price of electricity are user-defined inputs.
-We provide a default value of 5% for the discount rate and .20 cents for the wholesale price of electricity.
+.. [#f1] Both the discount rate and the wholesale price of electricity are user-defined inputs for which we provide example values.
 In many cases, fixed tariff or feed-in tariffs are being discussed to help promote development of renewable energy projects.

 .. [#f2] We do not consider the costs of additional land-based infrastructure that may be required to connect an offshore facility to the grid, nor do we consider the costs of permitting a wave energy project.
-Costs estimates for different wave energy conversion devices were derived from Dunnett and Wallace (2009) and converted to 2009 $USD.
+Costs estimates for different wave energy conversion devices were derived from Dunnett and Wallace (2009) and are given in 2006 USD$.

 .. [#f3] Wallace and Dunnett (2009) model 24 devices in their application.